DOI-USGS/gage-conditions-gif/README.md

 rebuild_timestep_frames(20220530) # Build a single frame
 ```

-* **Text location, justification, and layout.** Described earlier so that you could get an initial view with callouts, these same elements (`label`, `pos`, `x_loc`, `y_loc`) are likely to be adjusted during your polishing iterations.
-* **Text size.** You can increase or decrease the text size from the default of `cex=6`, but we recommend not going smaller if possible.
-* **Box behind text.** `add_box` is initially left blank which means that no box will be added behind the text.
-If your text is particularly diffcult to read given the data points behind it's location, you may want to add a grey box by changing to `add_box=TRUE`.

 ### 5. Generate final video animation

 Once you are satisfied with the timing and appearance of your callouts and the datewheel, it is time to prepare a version to share out.
-Now, you may already have a version ready to go, but I like to just rebuild everything one more time knowing that my `callout_cfgs.yml` has the final up-to-date information for everything, especially if I've been individually building frames as I have been iterating.
-To do that, just rebuild the frames and the video animation as we did earlier (remember, you might need to manually delete any pause pngs prefixed `frame_6000` before this).
+You may already think you have a version ready to go, but I like to rebuild everything one more time knowing that my `callout_cfgs.yml` has the final up-to-date information, especially if I've been individually building frames as I iterated through callout appearance/timing.

+To rebuild the full animation now that your callouts are finalized, rebuild the frames and the video animation as we did earlier.
 Update the `new_name` argument to match this scheme, `6_visualize/out/river_conditions_[month start]_[month end]_[year]_prototype.mp4`.

 ```r
 source("helper_fxns_pipeline.R")